armintoepfer/PacBioFileFormats/InternalBAM.rst

 slowly!).
 We tally the number of pulses in each interval ("block") and the baseline sigma for each channel during that block, as follows:

-- "bs” tag = BaselineSigma =
+- "bs" tag = BaselineSigma =
   { A_0, C_0, G_0, T_0, A_1, C_1, G_1, T_1, ... } (as `float32[]` / `B,f`)
    where subscript denotes block number.

-- “pb” tag = PulseBlockSize
+- "pb" tag = PulseBlockSize
   = number of pulses in each block (`uint32[]`, `B,I`)

 Thus, for example, the first `pb[0]` pulses have baseline sigma